 Keep Your Kitchen Clean

 Finally, clean up any spills or crumbs immediately.
-Flies like dirty surfaces, so if you have a spills or crumbs on your counters or floors, they’ll be more likely to come into your kitchen.
+Flies, like other household insects, like dirty surfaces, so if you have a spills or crumbs on your counters or floors, they’ll be more likely to come into your kitchen.

 Apple Cider Vinegar Fly Trap

 If you’re looking for a way to get rid of flies, try making an apple cider vinegar trap.
 To make this trap, simply combine a cup of apple cider vinegar with several drops of dish soap in a bowl or jar.

 Next, place the bowl or jar on a windowsill near where you’ve seen flies.
 This will attract fruit flies to the apple cider vinegar and trap fruit flies inside.
 They’ll get stuck in the dish soap and drown.

 You can also add a piece of fruit to the mixture to attract even more flies.
 Just be sure to empty the trap and replace the mixture every few days.

 Using Bug Zappers To Get Rid Of Fruit Flies